-I have been training dogs since 1997, when I took my Australian Shepherd puppy to a Basic Manners class that used positive reinforcement and Clicker Training.
-From that foundation, I joined an Agility class taught by a USDAA judge, who asked me if I would consider becoming a trainer.
+I have been training dogs since 1997, when I took my Australian Shepherd puppy to a Beginner Obedience class at All Dogs Gym in Manchester, that used positive reinforcement and Clicker Training.
+Shortly after, I moved to Maine.
+From that foundation, I joined an Agility class taught by USDAA judge Paul Stolzenburg, who asked me if I would consider becoming a trainer.
 I job shadowed with him for several months before teaching a Beginner Agility class.

 From there, I began teaching the next 2 levels of agility (Upper Beginner and Pre Intermediate) It is very rewarding to see a dog and handler team grow from that very first agility class, to being able to do a full course, and eventually move on to compete.
 I really enjoy working with students for months and even years, watching their relationship with their dog grow and evolve.

-I teach Basic Manners, Beyond Basic, Canine Good Citizen preparation classes (I am also a CGC Evaluator), private lessons that focus on specific client needs, a Kids Camp for kids 8-14 and their dogs (no parents!) and K9 Nose Work(TM).
+I have taught Beginner Agility, Upper Beginner Agility, Pre Intermediate Agility, Basic Manners, Beyond Basic, Canine Good Citizen preparation classes (I am also a CGC Evaluator), private lessons that focus on specific client needs, a Kids Camp for kids 8-12 and their dogs (no parents!) and K9 Nose Work(TM).
 I became a Certified Nose Work Instructor (CNWI)(™) in 2013 and teach all levels of Nose Work, from Intro to Trial Preparation.

 My philosophy and outlook on training dogs focuses on the relationship between dog and human.
 I coach people on how to listen to their dog, and how to adjust their training to bring out the best in him.
 Trust & communication, combined with play and consistency, lead to well behaved, fun to be around dogs.